safakoks/KnapsackProblem/README.md

 The program has the following criterias:

 	Weights and values of the items and capacity of the knapsack has to be given to the program using a text file

-The following variables have been given to program as a command line parameter

-Weights and values of the items and capacity of the knapsack should be given to the program using a text file

 The following variables should be given to program as a command line parameter.
->>>>>>> 7bdc6bd000bb52b3eaf7df642ec56141ac44d8ee

 		Size of population